ashleyrobycreates/FiveMinuteFarms/README.md

 # Hello!
-Welcome to my project planning page.
+Welcome to Five Minute Farms!
+This website was made to help make quick, easy, small farms no matter where you live.
+Even pot-sized tomato plants and herbs can help whip up a quick bite.